brianberns/brianberns.github.io/Markdown/07-IntervalNames.md

 The minor version of an interval is always a half step smaller than the major version.

-Intervals within an octave are called "simple", and intervals that extend beyond an octave are called "compound".
+Intervals within an octave are called "simple", and intervals beyond an octave are called "compound".
 For example, a ninth is an octave plus a second, and a (perfect) eleventh is an octave plus a fourth.

 ## Augmented and diminished intervals